 - Maintain an informative and current NOAC Web Site.

 - Encourage prospective students to visit the NOAC institutions.

 - Promote the program on the local, state, and national level.

-- Review and update the curriculum on a continuing basis with extensive review once every two years.
+- Review and update the curriculum on a continuing basis with extensive review once every five years.